clkim/DeepLearningPython35/README.md

 ##### Why use Docker container
 In order to avoid potential problems with installing Python and the needed packages to run the book's demo code on different platforms such as Mac, Windows, or Linux, we decided to create a _Docker_ container and to run the demo code in it.
+In software engineering parlance, a _container_ packages up code and all its dependencies into a standard unit of software so that the application can run anywhere, as long as the container engine supports the underlying operating system.
 Docker is sufficiently popular nowadays so that installing as well as running Docker on different platforms should be well supported and documented.
 Personal and small business use is still free, though a sign-up for a Docker account may be required.